 By Steph Wearne, Head of Nutrition at 28 by Sam Wood

-I know what you’re thinking: finding the time to make yourself proper meals and snacks when you’re a new mum is crazy talk, but skipping meals does more harm than good because it reduces your daily energy intake, which zaps your energy levels and your milk supply.
+And I know what you’re thinking – finding the time to make yourself proper meals and snacks when you’re a new mum is crazy talk.
+But skipping meals does more harm than good because it reduces your daily energy intake, which zaps your energy levels and your milk supply.

 Breastfeeding can also be thirsty work, so have a glass of water by your side so you don’t get dehydrated – yep you guessed it, this can also suppress your milk supply.

 Attention breastfeeding mamas, here are 28 by Sam Wood’s top 5 foods to satisfy your hunger NOW!